tipi-build/hfc-bench/README.md

 ----------------------

 1. Make sure you are connected to your tipi account (run `tipi connect`)
-2. set the environment variable `TIPI_VAULT_PASSPHRASE` to contain your tipi vault passphrase - it will be forwarded to the container to enable L1 cache storage
+2. Set the environment variable `TIPI_VAULT_PASSPHRASE` to contain your tipi vault passphrase - it will be forwarded to the container to enable L1 cache storage
-3. run the following commands:
+3. Run the following commands:

 ```bash
 docker pull tipibuild/tipi-ubuntu:latest